laserpants/powerpants/README.md

 ##### Flatten nested nodes

-Multiplication and addition nodes that appear inside a node of its own type can be flattnend, since these operators satisfy the associative law.
+Multiplication and addition nodes that appear inside a node of its own type can be flattnend, since both of these operators satisfy the associative law.

 ```
    (+)                    (+)